-The Quarterly Programmatic Report is due within 30 days after the end of the reporting periods (March 30, June 30, September 30 and December 30) for the life of this contract.
+The Quarterly Programmatic Report is due within 15 days after the end of the reporting periods (March 31, June 30, September 30 and December 31) for the life of this contract.

-- If a report(s) is delinquent, future financial reimbursements will be withheld until the Recipient's reporting is current. - If a report goes 2 consecutive quarters without Recipient providing information in the narrative portion of the Quarterly Status Report, Report will be denied until narrative is provided, also financial reimbursements will be withheld until the required information has been submitted.
+- If a report(s) is delinquent, future financial reimbursements will be withheld until the Recipient's reporting is current. - If a report goes two (2) consecutive quarters without Recipient reflecting any activity and/or no expenditures will likely result in termination of the agreement.

-Programmatic Reporting Schedule

-Reporting Period Report due to DEM no later than
+Programmatic Reporting Schedule Reporting Period Report due to DEM no later than

-January 1 through March 31 April 30
+January 1 through March 31 April 15

-April 1 through June 30 July 31
+April 1 through June 30 July 15

-July 1 through September 30 October 31
+July 1 through September 30 October 15

-October 1 through December 31 January 31
+October 1 through December 31 January 15